SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 .. note::

-   Because the first parameter omits its argument label by default, explicitly writing an underscore is extraneous.
+   Because the first parameter doesn't have an argument label by default, explicitly writing an underscore is extraneous.

 .. _Functions_DefaultParameterValues: